Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective

 \subsubsection{Implementation Details.}

-During the training process for all datasets, we set $\alpha=0.01$ and $\lambda=0.003$.
-For the shape-motion predictor, the feature extraction module $f_\theta$ consists of 6 fully connected residual layers with 1024 hidden layer dimensions and output dimensions, and the shape predictor contains 2 fully connected layers, where the input/output dimensions are 1024/10,10/$3P$. $P$ is the joint number of shape, it relates to the specific dataset.
-The motion predictor contains one fully connected layer, which has 1024 input sizes and 3 output sizes.
-In the context layer, the feedforward network $f_\phi$ is a linear layer with $3P$ input dimension and 408 output dimension and the head number of attention block is 8, while the feedforward network $f_\psi$ contains 4 fully connected layers with 1024 hidden layer dimensions.
-The network is trained with the Adam optimizer with an initial learning rate 0.001 and a 10-fold decaying at 1800 update steps and 6400 update steps for the Human3.6M dataset, while the learning weight will decay at 3600 update steps and 9600 update steps for the CMU Mocap dataset.
+\textbf{Architecture detail.} During the training process for all datasets, we set $\alpha=0.01$, $\beta=0.001$ and $\lambda=0.003$.
+For the shape-motion predictor, the feature extraction module $f_\theta$ consists of 6 fully connected residual layers with 1024 hidden layer dimensions and output dimensions, and the shape predictor contains 2 fully connected layers, where the input/output dimensions are 1024/10,10/$3P$. $P$ are the joint number of shape, it relates to the specific dataset.
+The motion predictor contains one fully connected layer, which has 1024 input dimensions and 3 output dimensions.
+In the Context Layer, the feedforward network $f_\phi$ is a linear layer with $3P$ input dimension and 408 output dimension and the head number of attention block is 8, while the feedforward network $f_\psi$ contains 4 fully connected layers with 1024 hidden layer dimensions.
+The network is trained with the Adam optimizer with an initial learning rate of 0.001 and a 10-fold decaying at 1800 update steps and 6400 update steps for the Human3.6M dataset, while the learning weight will decay at 3600 update steps and 9600 update steps for the CMU Mocap dataset.
 Unless otherwise stated in this section, the experimental architecture in Tables~\ref{tab:cmu}/\ref{tab:nocmu}/\ref{tab:cmu_sub} use absolute encoding paired with smoothness loss.

 \textbf{Training Setting} We will give details of our experimental setup in this section.
 To avoid excessive computational overhead, we divide the sequence dataset into multiple subsequences of the same length for training.
 We then perform sequence-to-sequence reconstruction on these subsequences.
 This raises the question of whether the length of the sequence during training should be the same as during inference.
 We found that the difference between training and inference length has a significant impact on performance.
 Additionally, the use of temporal encoding with length scalability also has a significant impact on performance, which we verify in details later in the experiments.